 Some pet owners like to crate their cats while traveling.
 Others will confine them to a bedroom or bathroom.
 We have always let our cats roam free in the motor home, but they do not move around when we are moving.
 As soon as we start the motor, one cat will find a spot under the dining table and the other will sit in the bedroom under the overhanging bedspread.
 They usually didn’t leave these positions until we stop, although if the road is exceptionally rough, Gemini likes to sit in my lap.
 I guess there’s more cushioning there!

-- Scratching post.
 If you value your furniture and rugs, provide a scratching pad or post for your cats.
 Ours like the Turbo Scratcher which has a cardboard scratching pad inset into a round frame.
 It's surrounded by a grove with a ball in it that provides a lot of fun without losing the ball.
 They learned to like this as kittens, and use it several times a day, both to play and to scratch.
 Gemini always uses the scratching pad after he comes out of the litter box.
 It’s somewhat like washing your hands after using the bathroom, I think.

-- Food and water.
-Cats digestive systems can become upset by many changes in water and food.
+Cats' digestive systems can become upset by many changes in water and food.
 Try to buy cat food that is commonly found so that you won’t have to change brands frequently.
 If your cat uses specialty food, always carry a spare bag in case you can't locate it easily when you run out.
 Since we usually buy bottled drinking water by the gallon for ourselves, we also give our cats bottled water rather than water from each different water source.

 In a confined space like an RV, your cat’s shedding could become a nuisance much quicker than it would in a house.
 You can cut down on some of the shedding by more frequent grooming.
 As a cat owner, you know that your cat will choose his own favorite spot.
 When we saw that the cats liked to sit on the front window, we covered the dash with a soft, fleece throw.
 Another favorite spot was the corner of the couch where we placed a folded towel reserved for the cat.
 These can be shaken out every day and help keep the cat hair down in other areas.

-- Keeping the cats safely indoors.
 This is tricky if your cat is used to going outdoors.
 We had to put a lock on our screen door because the cats learned how to open it and get out.
 Some RVers have special cages which their cats use outdoors.
 Gemini likes to go out with us and sit in a chair nearby, so we always put on his harness and leash when we bring him out with us.
 I always tie his leash to the chair just to be safe.

-Letting your cat loose outdoors.
 Best advice is: Don’t do it!
 Campgrounds don’t allow pets to roam around off leash.
 If you are out boondocking, it might be tempting to let your cat go exploring, but it is not a good idea.

 Cats are natural predators and will hunt birds which might be protected species or that other campers might be attracting.
 There are also poisonous snakes, spiders and lizards that could make it dangerous for your cat.
 Gemini loves to stalk small lizards which are usually too fast for him, but once when he did catch a blue tailed skink and ate it, it made him sick.
 Coyotes consider cats a delicacy.

-Cats - The Perfect Traveling Companion
+Cats: The Perfect Traveling Companion

 We traveled with two cats for four years while full time RVing, and we still travel with one cat, Gemini, who is now thirteen years old.
 He is quite happy to travel, and when we are parked at our home base, will often sit on the steps of the RV and ask to be let in.
 He has developed a routine when we are on the move by sleeping in the same spot, eating when we stop for meals.
 He also usually only uses the litter box when we are stopped, which is a good thing.
 When we are stationary, he likes to sit on the dash or on the back of the couch and look out the window, especially if there are birds around or people walking past the RV.